kanliot/mpvreadtime/README.md

 mpvreadtime will give you a prompt, since it must be run in a terminal, at which time you can start seeking in the mpv window that's playing

+this stand-alone perl script should work on any linux-like system with mkfifo and socat.